Strategy11/formidable-forms/readme.txt

 Go to the Formidable -> Forms page and click "add new".
 Choose the Contact Us form template or another free template and click "Create".

 Next, edit or create a WordPress contact page.
 Click the "Formidable" button to open the shortcode generator.
-Choose your new registration form, Stripe form, or web form and insert it into the WordPress page.
+Choose your new registration form, Stripe form, quiz, or web form and insert it into the WordPress page.
 Save the page for a beautiful WP contact form, ready to collect and store your leads.

 Learn more about <a href="https://formidableforms.com/wordpress-contact-form-template-to-unique/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">using the contact form template</a>.

 = Why isn't my WordPress contact form sending emails? = When you do not receive emails, try the following steps:

-   1. Double check the email address in your Email action on the settings page of the form builder.
+   1. Double check the email address in your Email action on the settings page.
 The [admin_email] shortcode uses the email address from your WordPress Settings -> General page.
    2. Are receiving other emails from your site (ie comment notifications, forgot password...)?
 If not, notification emails will not work either.
    3. Check your SPAM box.
    4. Try a different email address in your form settings.